 As temperatures start to cool down, deciduous trees will lose their foliage.
 As such, raking and removing leaves becomes an important task to keep a property neat and tidy.

-While our landscapers monitor irrigation systems at all times throughout the year, as temperatures cool down in Autumn, irrigation systems will usually be adjusted in anticipation of the Winter season.
+Though our landscapers consistently monitor irrigation systems year-round, they typically make adjustments as temperatures cool in Autumn, preparing for the Winter season.

 Winter:

 During the Winter months (10-21°C), growth rates for plants are far lower.
 So the frequency of mowing, hedging, sniping and spraying will be far reduced.
-Some landscapers in the industry that are on casual contracts find that their hours are reduced to reflect this lower workload.
+Casual landscapers may experience reduced hours to align with the decreased workload in the industry.
 However, this is not the case at Advance Plants as our team are generally always hired on permanent contracts.

 Although our team still have to keep a close eye on the outdoor spaces throughout Winter, the lower growth rates allow us time to perform other important tasks.
 It is at this time of year where most of our mulching takes place.
 Installing generous volumes of high quality mulch to garden beds in Winter is vital to ensure an outstanding quality garden all year round.
 If the right type of mulch is chosen, it will help in significantly reducing the amount of weeds that grow and germinate throughout the warmer months of the year.
 It will also help add important nutrients back to the soil as it breaks down over time.